gregorulm/mooc/readme.txt

 %% Gregor Ulm
-%% Last Update: 2013-10-06
+%% Last Update: 2013-10-12

-This directory contains some of the certificates I've earned through online courses.
+This is a collection of certificates I've earned in MOOCs.

 Computer Science:
 Udacity:    Introduction to Computer Science: Building a Search Engine